DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-11-20-managing-and-communicating-rollover-2023.md

 We’ll contact you again in July to let you know when courses have been rolled over.
 In the meantime, you could start preparing your course information and descriptions ready to be added or updated.

-You could also read through our guidance on how to use the Publish service: https://www.publish-teacher-training-courses.service.gov.uk/how-to-use-this-service
+You could also read through our guidance on how to use the Publish service: <https://www.publish-teacher-training-courses.service.gov.uk/how-to-use-this-service>

 # Get help

-If you have any questions or need help using Publish, contact us at becomingateacher@digital.education.gov.uk.
+If you have any questions or need help using Publish, contact us at <becomingateacher@digital.education.gov.uk>.

 "